-2.2.9 A virement is an approved reallocation of resources between budgets or heads of expenditure.
+- 2.2.9 A virement is an approved reallocation of resources between budgets or heads of expenditure.
 A budget head is a line in the approved budget report.
-The scheme of virement is intended to enable Chief Officers to manage their budgets with a degree of flexibility within the overall policy framework determined by the PCC and, therefore, to provide the opportunity to optimise the use of resources to emerging needs.

-- 2.2.10 The CFO (Chief Constable) (upon the instruction of the Chief Constable) should only be required to refer back to the PCC when virement would incur substantive changes in the policy of the PCC or where a virement might create a future year or continuing commitment.
-Revenue expenditure can only be funded from revenue funding. - 2.2.11 Key controls for the scheme of virement are: - it is administered by Chief Officers within consented powers given to the CFO (Chief Constable) by the PCC.
+The scheme of virement is intended to enable chief officers to manage their budgets with a degree of flexibility within the overall policy framework determined by the PCC and, therefore, to provide the opportunity to optimise the use of resources to emerging needs. - 2.2.10 The CFO (CC) (upon the instruction of the CC) should only be required to refer back to the PCC when virement would incur substantive changes in the policy of the PCC or where a virement might create a future year or continuing commitment.
+Revenue expenditure can only be funded from revenue funding. - 2.2.11 Key controls for the scheme of virement are: - it is administered by chief officers within delegated powers given to the CFO (CC) by the PCC.
 Any variation from this scheme requires the approval of the PCC. - b) the overall budget is agreed by the PCC.
-Chief Officers and budget managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget. - c) virement does not create additional overall budget liability. - d) each Chief Officer shall ensure that virement is undertaken as necessary to maintain the accuracy of budget monitoring.
+Chief officers and budget managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget. - c) virement does not create additional overall budget liability. - d) each chief officer shall ensure that virement is undertaken as necessary to maintain the accuracy of budget monitoring.